Radiative neutrino mass generation and dark matter through vectorlike leptons: Introduction

 Despite existing classifications, there remains a gap in the comprehensive coverage of all $\Delta L = 2$ operators, particularly those that incorporate SM gauge fields, as extensively discussed in the literature \cite{Chen:2006vn,delAguila:2011gr, Gustafsson:2012vj,Alcaide:2017xoe, Jin:2014glp}.
 An analytical overview from the perspective of effective field theory regarding these operators is provided in Refs. \cite{Gustafsson:2014vpa,Gustafsson:2020bou}, which include several illustrative examples of the respective models and their associated phenomenology.
 In the study conducted by Chen et al. \cite{Chen:2014ska}, a novel model is introduced in the context of the three-loop extension of the Krauss, Nasri, and Trodden model \cite{Krauss:2002px}.
 This model is not included in the classification presented by \cite{Gustafsson:2020bou}.
 Nevertheless, the effective operator utilized by this new model remains consistent with those that integrate SM gauge fields. \\

 In this study, we develop a theoretical framework building on the foundational work of Chen et al. \cite{Chen:2014ska}.
-Our model incorporates a Vector-Like Lepton (VLL) through an asymmetric Yukawa interaction that couples the VLL to SM leptons as well as to newly introduced $SU(2)_L$ doublets carrying distinct hypercharges.
-Neutrino mass generation is facilitated at the three-loop level through DM interactions, which are mediated by nonzero scalar mixing between {\it CP}-odd and {\it CP}-even fields, alongside interactions involving singly charged fields.
-Uniquely, our model accomplishes the realization of three distinct neutrino masses employing a single generation of VLLs, contrasting with other models that necessitate multiple fermion generations.
-This capability is attributed to the asymmetric construct $m^\nu_{ab} \propto (g_a \tilde{g}_b + \tilde{g}_a g_b)$, which inherently ensures $\text{det}(m^\nu) \neq 0$.
+Our model incorporates vectorlike leptons (VLLs) through an asymmetric Yukawa interaction that couples the VLLs to SM leptons as well as to newly introduced $SU(2)_L$ scalar doublets carrying distinct hypercharges.
+Neutrino mass generation is facilitated at the three-loop level through DM interactions, which are mediated by nonzero scalar interaction between {\it CP}-odd and {\it CP}-even fields, alongside a mixing involving singly charged fields.
+A distinctive feature of our construction is that a single generation of VLLs suffices to generate a rank-2 neutrino mass matrix, $m^\nu_{ab} \propto (g_a \tilde{g}_b + \tilde{g}_a g_b)$.
+Consequently, two neutrino masses are nonzero, while the third remains massless, providing a minimal and predictive realization of the observed neutrino mass spectrum without enlarging the fermion sector.
 We explore the viability of the model exploring the DM sector, neutrino mass and mixing angles, and charged lepton flavor violation processes, demonstrating successful accommodation of these constraints while offering testable predictions. \\

 The rest of this paper is organized as follows.
-Sec.~\ref{sec:model} details the model and the three-loop neutrino mass matrix as well as the scalar sector of the model.
+Section~\ref{sec:model} details the model and the three-loop neutrino mass matrix as well as the scalar sector of the model.
 In Sec.~\ref{sec:pheno}, we discuss the phenomenological implications of the model.
 Our numerical analysis and results are presented in Sec.~\ref{sec:numres}, and conclusions are given in Sec.~\ref{sec:Conclusions}.